 |

-During the dismantling of the loco and the establishment of the required refurbishment of the various components it was assessed that the rear frame stretcher was quite wasted in places.
-It sits under the ashpan and so is in quite a corrosive environment.
-This together with the nature of its design leads to a number of pace where water can collect after damping down of the ashpan.
+In January 2009 during the dismantling of the loco and the assessment of what refurbishment work was going to be needed on the various components it became apparent that the rear frame stretcher was quite wasted in places.
+This stretcher sits in quite a vulnerable and corrosive environment under the firebox ashpan.
+This together with the nature of its design leads to a number of places where water can collect especially following the damping down of the ashpan at the end of a day's service.

-The plan it remove the stretcher and to have it refurbished at Brunswick Engineering in Caernarfon.
-They will conduct the work as they have effort available.
-This fits in with work on the rest of the loco as we will not need it for a couple of years.
+A plan was therefore drawn up to remove the stretcher and to have it refurbished at Brunswick Ironworks in Caernarfon.
+They were fortunate to have effort available at the right time, and this fitted nicely in with work work being carried out on the rest of the loco.

-Brunswick's built a jig in which to hold the unit whilst wastage was repaired.
-This it is hoped will minimise the distortion of the casting.
+Brunswick's built a jig in which to hold the unit whilst the wastage was repaired.
+It was hoped this would minimise the distortion of the casting during the repair.

 Progress to January 2011

-Once the full extent was established the stretcher was returned to Brunswick's for further attention and building up, especially on the faces that that mate with the frames, so as they can be machined to the correct angles again.
+Once the distortion was assessed the stretcher was returned to Brunswicks for further attention and building up, especially on the faces that that mate with the frames, with the intention that these will be machined to the correct angles again.

 Progress to November 2011